fivenet-app/fivenet/README.md

 - [ ] Documents ("Akten")
     - [x] Each document is independent and has no direct parent or responses
         - [x] Users can leave Comments on documents
-    - [x] Documents can reference each other ("document activity feed"), e.g., DOJ asks for blood test on a patient, LSMD responds by creating the patient blood test result document and references the DOJ response
+    - [x] Documents can reference each other ("document activity feed"), e.g., DOJ asks for a blood test on a patient, LSMD responds by creating the patient blood test result document and references the DOJ response
     - [ ] Templates (e.g., Haftbefehl)
         - [ ] Editable templates by the leader of the jobs
     - [ ] Sharing
         - [ ] Sharing with the same job automatically
-        - [x] Sharing with users/ citizens (e.g., Patientenbefund is shared with the Patient, the lawyer and the DOJ
+        - [x] Sharing with users/ citizens (e.g., Patientenbefund is shared with the Patient, the lawyer and the DOJ)
-        - [ ] People can request access by link
     - [x] Category System (no directories/ paths)
         - [x] ~~Sub-categories~~  - One level of categories that is sorted by names
     - [ ] Different Styles/ Types (e.g., Arbeitsunfähigkeitsschein, Polizeireport)